 - Avoidant Attachment & the Defence Against Intimacy

 So it can help to remember that when avoidants are drawn to others outside the relationship it is often in the service of temporary relief from intimacy.
+Looking for attention outside the relationship is something avoidants do when they feel too emotionally engaged and need to find a potential exit route to feel safer.
 When the partners of avoidants are, by contrast, it can be for the emotional support or validation they feel they aren't receiving.
-If we understand where these impulses are truly coming from it can help us respond compassionately to ourselves, consider whether we truly want to act in these ways (for avoidants learning to appreciate that the relative discomfort of intimacy is the price of feeling truly safe and supported in a relationship), and reframe them as needs we can look to find effective solutions to within the relationship, before damage is inflicted.
+If we understand where these impulses are truly coming from, and seek to break down, address and assuage the fears behind it (such as with intimacy addressing the fear of being engulfed and unable to be our true selves), it can help us respond compassionately to ourselves, consider whether we truly want to act in these ways (for avoidants learning to appreciate that the relative discomfort of intimacy is the price of feeling truly safe and supported in a relationship), and reframe them as needs we can look to find effective solutions to within the relationship, before damage is inflicted.

 Case Study: Physical Senses & Falling Out Of Love